strvcom/dep-manager-web/docs/02-development.md

 Both are useful when you are developing independent parts of the application.

-> Keep in mind in the case of the _App_ your are still going to need an API running somewhere.
-The nice thing is that can be any of your already deployed environments.
+> Keep in mind in the case of the `start:app` your are still going to need an API running somewhere.
+The nice thing is that you can use any of your already deployed environments.
 For instance, you can: `REACT_APP_GRAPHQL_ENDPOINT=https://[netlify-deploy-url]/.netlify/functions/graphql yarn start:app` to use a remote API source.

 ## Environment Variables